Ramonmelod/parking-control/README.md

 ```

-- Exit the dpostgres for to enter in the database created using the command:
+- Exit the postgres for to enter in the database created using the command:

 ```sh
 psql --host=localhost --username=postgres --port=5432 -d parking_control_db